IoanTivig/OpenDEP_Control/README.md

 is recommended), Agilent Function generators (through the seral port)  In the future control over Fluidgent microfluidic pumps will be added and compatibility will be improved.

-It is a part of OpenDEP project, and one of the three programs delivered by the OpenDEP project:
+It is a part of OpenDEP project, and one of the three programs developed:
 1. [OpenDEP Compute](https://github.com/IoanTivig/OpenDEP) (for spectra fitting and data conversion)
 2. [OpenDEP Control](https://github.com/IoanTivig/OpenDEP_Control) (for experiments automation and control of machines)
 3. OpenDEP View (for visualization of spectra and spectra generation based on parameters).